0xarc-io/analytics-sdk/README.md

 To initialise the Analytics SDK one should invoke the `init` method on the class.
 This configures the SDK with your API key and, optionally, configuration options.

+**Note**: you do not need to call this function if using the React provider.

 **Parameters:**